strotee/debotnet/README.md

 </h1>

 <p align="center">
-<sup>A free and portable tool for controlling Windows 10's many privacy-related settings and keep your personal data private.</sup>
+A free and portable tool for controlling Windows 10's many privacy-related settings and keep your personal data private.

 </p>